paskal/blog/content/post/2018-15-hugo-blog-themes.markdown

 [![Fabric single post page](/images/hugo_themes/fabric_single_post.png#center)](/images/hugo_themes/fabric_single_post.png)

 Solid text renders without anything out of order.
-I've included a bit bigger screenshot than usual to show you neat shadow around the image and caption under it, which is present in no other theme.
-Disqus support is there, however no related articles list support.
+I've included a bit bigger screenshot than usual to show you neat shadow around the image and caption under it present in no other theme.
+Disqus support is there.
+However, no related articles list support.

 ---